Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: System Model and Problem Formulation

 where $\zeta_{nk}(t)$ is the Bernoulli random variable that indicates successful measurement and transmission of source $k$, i.e., is one with probability $p_{nk}^{(s_k(t))}q_n$ and zero with probability $1-p_{nk}^{(s_k(t))}q_n$.
-In other words, the AoI of source $k$ is reset if the sensor successfully measures source $k$ \emph{and} the measurement is successfully transferred to the destination node.
-We shall assume that each source has a state in which it can be observed by a sensor, i.e., $\sum_{n=1}^N\sum_{s=1}^{S_k}q_n p_{nk}^{(s)}>0$ for all $k$.
+In other words, the AoI of source $k$ is reset if the sensor successfully measures source $k$ \emph{and} the measurement is successfully transferred to the destination.
+Each source is assumed to have a state in which it can be observed by a sensor, i.e., $\sum_{n=1}^N\sum_{s=1}^{S_k}q_n p_{nk}^{(s)}>0$ for all $k$.
 To simplify the subsequent notation we let $\Delta_k(0)=0$ for all $k$.
 Then, we denote the average AoI at the destination at time $t$ as